-COMPLETE PRELIMINARY STEPS Prepare to rent your ADU by confirming your homeowners insurance is set up adequately, setting up utilities, and developing a plan to handle the finances.
+COMPLETE PRELIMINARY STEPS 0-Prepare to rent your ADU by confirming your homeowners insurance is set up adequately, setting up utilities, and developing a plan to handle the finances.
 You'll also need to confirm your ADU's address and what you'll need for mail service.
-Generally, your ADU is assigned a new address during the permitting process (but you can always check in with staff if you're unsure). understand all the laws related to being a landlord, especially around discrimination.
-For an overview of California laws, review California Tenants: A Guide to Residential Tenants' and Landlords' Rights and Responsibilities , published by the California Department of Consumer Affairs.
+Generally, your ADU is assigned a new address during the permitting process (but you can always check in with staff if you're unsure).
+UNDERSTAND RENTAL LAWS You will need to understand all the laws related to being a landlord, especially around discrimination.
+For an overview of California laws, review California Tenants: A Guide to Residential Tenants' and Landlords' Rights and Responsibilities k, published by the California Department of Consumer Affairs.
 Also talk to staff about any local regulations that might apply.

-SCAN QR CODE FOR EXERCISES □ IDENTIFYING WHAT YOU WANT IN A LEASE Plan important decisions about your lease terms.
+SCAN OR CODE FOR EXERCISES □ IDENTIFYING WHAT YOU WANT IN A LEASE Plan important decisions about your lease terms.